 See WLF 540.

 Theory and practice of measuring stable isotope ratios of biologically important elements; training in the use of isotope mass spectrometers.
+This is a cooperative course available to WSU degree-seeking students.
 (Fall Alt/yrs)

 For 551 Current Literature in Forest Ecology/Tree Physiology (1 cr, max arr)

 Review recent articles in forest ecology and physiology journals.
 Students choose, critically review, and discuss the articles to develop critical-thinking skills and confidence in their knowledge of the literature.
 Graded P/F.